Sharaabi: Soundtrack

 The music of this album is composed by Bappi Lahiri who won the Filmfare Award for Best Music Director.
-All the songs of the album were hits.
 The song "Jahan Chaar Yaar" is inspired from Runa Laila's classic Bengali song "Bondhu Teen Din".

-Kishore Kumar won his 7th Best Male Playback Singer.
-Kishore Kumar was only singer nominated for that year for four songs from this album: "De De Pyar De", "Inteha Ho Gayi Intezar Ki", "Log Kehte Hain" and won for the song "Manzilen Apni Jagah Hain" which is a record till date.
+Vocals supplied by Kishore Kumar (for Bachchan) and Asha Bhosle (for Prada).
+Kumar won his 7th Best Male Playback Singer.
+Kumar was only singer nominated for that year for four songs from this album: "De De Pyar De", "Inteha Ho Gayi Intezar Ki", "Log Kehte Hain" and won for the song "Manzilen Apni Jagah Hain".